By Don Nicholas • 12/07/2015

 Five years ago, apps and responsive website design weren’t even on the radar of a webmaster.
 Ten years ago, website analytics weren’t as dynamic.
 The idea of setting up “goals” and “funnels” made you think of soccer games and changing your oil rather than ROI and data.

-For some companies, a webmaster is an internal employee that handles the required job duties.
+For some companies, a webmaster is an internal employee that handles the required job duties, and works as part of a multiplatform publishing team.
 Other companies, in the hopes of keeping internal staffing minimal, hire webmasters on a contract basis to maintain their website.

 Regardless of how a company approaches the position, a webmaster is needed to monitor a website to assure it stays online, functions without flaw and assures users a rich online experience.